 Legal & General Capital

-Our UK Retirement annuity book stands at £72.4 billion as at 31 December 2022.
+Our UK Retirement annuity book stands at an estimated £86.1 billion at 31 December 2023.
 Across the group over £30 billion is invested in direct investments that deliver positive social and environmental impacts, such as clean energy and affordable housing.
+Legal & General provides income and pension security to more than a million retirement customers around the world.